Bachelor of Arts in Music

 Bachelor of Music

-CSUSB’s selective BM program prepares advanced students for careers as professional performers of classical art music or in music teaching.
+CSUSB’s selective BM program prepares advanced students for careers as professional performers or as music teachers.
 Students must meet rigorous academic and artistic standards to enter and continue in the program.
-BM students declare a concentration in Instrumental Performance (including strings, winds, percussion, guitar, and piano), Vocal Performance, or Pre-Certification (Music Education).
+BM students declare a concentration in either Instrumental Performance (including strings, winds, percussion, guitar, and piano), Vocal Performance, or Pre-Certification (Music Education).

 Students in the performance concentrations pursue advanced training in preparation for careers as performing artists.
 The concentration has a rigorous curriculum that focuses on applied study, repertoire classes, and professional development.
 Students hone their skills in auditioning for professional engagements, competitions, and entrance to masters and doctoral programs.
-Students in the Pre-Certification (Music Education) concentration pursue post-baccalaureate credentials to teach music.
+Students in the Pre-Certification (Music Education) concentration receive preparation for post-baccalaureate pursuits, such as single-subject teaching credentials.
 The pre-certification concentration puts similar focus on pre-professional activities, including substantive observations in school music settings, as well as pursuit of meaningful paid or volunteer teaching in such settings.